-In the thrive phase, businesses will have adjusted to the changes from COVID-19 and realized that at least some of these changes may be permanent.
-The pandemic accelerated fundamental and structural changes to parts of the global workforce, including a shift to reshoring manufacturing, a shift from labor to automation, and an enhanced focus on data protection and privacy.
+In the thrive phase, businesses will have adjusted to the changes from COVID-19 and realised that at least some of these changes may be permanent.
+The pandemic accelerated fundamental and structural changes to parts of the global workforce, including a shift to reshoring manufacturing, a shift from labour to automation and an enhanced focus on data protection and privacy.
 These can present new challenges for today’s businesses – for example, validating that these pandemic-related transformations should be maintained long-term.

 Also, societal expectations of businesses are shifting to include the needs and interests of various stakeholders and “leave no one behind.”
-The Business Roundtable’s statement last August on the purpose of a corporation (which actually came months before the pandemic) is one of the most notable indicators of this shift.
-This may drive a higher expectation for rights-based behavior by businesses.
+The Business Roundtable’s statement last August on the purpose of a company (which actually came months before the pandemic) is one of the most notable indicators of this shift.
+This may drive a higher expectation for rights-based behaviour by businesses.

 During the thrive phrase, businesses can consider ways to integrate human rights within their corporate culture and examine their operations through a “human rights lens.”
 How can this be accomplished?
 Here are some considerations: